Explore Courses

 How does Hacking become Ethical?

 Hacking can be legal or illegal depending on the intention of the act.
 If hackers use their knowledge for providing security and protection to any organization, it becomes legal or ethical.
 When a hacker has the user’s consent to check the security of their system by breaching the system, it is ethical hacking.
-However, if the security of system is breached without the user’s consent to perform a malicious act such as stealing passwords, sending spam, damaging/stealing data, making unlawful transactions etc, then that makes it a cybercrime
+However, if the security of a system is breached without the user’s consent to perform a malicious act such as stealing passwords, sending spam, damaging/stealing data, making unlawful transactions etc, then that makes it a cybercrime.

 Recent Hacking Attacks:-